maximemorariu/mpoints/doc/install.rst

 Installation
 ============

-The package can be easily installed via pip, a popular package management system for Python.
+The package can be easily installed via `pip`, a popular package management system for Python.
 In the terminal, simply enter the following command.

 .. code-block:: bash